Semi-linear stars are contractible: Preliminaries

 Then $f$ is a definable map whose image contains an unbounded interval, since $X$ is unbounded.
 But that is a contradiction, because $\cal R$ has no poles; that is, there are no definable bijections between bounded and unbounded sets (\cite{ed-str}). \end{proof}

 We note here that if $\cal R$ were to expand an ordered field, then unbounded cells could also be shown to be definably contractible.
 For example, $R$ itself would be definably contractible to $0$ via $H: [0,1]\times R\to R$ with $H(t, x)=tx$.
-The lack of multiplication in our setting is obviously one of its main particularities.
+The lack of multiplication in our setting is of course one of the main particularities.